crawley/qcif-extract/README.md

     Nova client library to use version 2.40 or later.
 One way to get this to work is to add "OS_COMPUTE_API_VERSION=2.40" to the environment.

+    (Hint: if you get a python error complaining about "unexpected keyword argument 'marker'", this is probably the cause!)

 ## Installation from source:

   - Clone source from the master GIT repo.